Empires of Mesopotamia:

 More recently, Camille Lecompte (referenced below, at pp. 440-3) dated it to the later part of the ED II period.

-The shallow relief on the front of this plaque, which depicts two standing male figures facing left, carrying bows and other objects, is relatively uninformative.
-However, the main body of the six-column text, which is written in Sumerian cuneiform on the reverse, is made up of a list of captives from at least 25 different locations and the number of captives from each.
-Steinkeller offered the following tentative translation of these final lines of the surviving text (at p.
+The shallow relief on the front of this plaque (which depicts two standing male figures facing left, carrying bows and other objects) is relatively uninformative.
+However, the main body of the six-column text, which is written in Sumerian cuneiform on the reverse, records the number of prisoners from each of at least 25 different locations.
+Steinkeller offered the following tentative translation of the final lines of the surviving text (at p.
 133):

 Steinkeller argued (at p.
 132) that:

-5. the [25] toponyms named in the [surviving part of the] inscription include [at least 8] that also appear in the Early Dynastic ‘List of Geographical Names’ ... [see the discussion below]; and
+✴the [25] toponyms named in the [surviving part of the] inscription include [at least 8] that also appear in the Early Dynastic ‘List of Geographical Names’ [hereafter ‘LGN’] which, as argued by this author [in an earlier paper], represents a gazetteer of the archaic territorial state of Kish ...; and

-6. the scene depicted on the [obverse] shows similarities to an ED II inlaid frieze excavated at Kish [see his Figure 5, at p.
-153].
+✴the scene depicted on the [obverse] shows similarities to an ED II inlaid frieze excavated at Kish [see his Figure 5, at p.
+153]”.

-1. “... the plaque does not name the ruler (or rulers) responsible for these conquests and the bringing of the captives to Kish (although it is possible that his name appeared at the very beginning of the inscription, now missing).
+“... does not name the ruler (or rulers) responsible for ... bringing [these 36,000 captives] to Kish (although it is possible that his name appeared at the very beginning of the inscription, now missing).
 Instead, its concluding lines praise Zababa, the divine master of Kish and (fittingly) a god of war."

-It seems to me that, if this ‘document’ originated in Kish (as was probably the case), then it is indeed likely that this ruler was named as the king of Kish, who (in local tradition) had been given this hallowed, god-given kingship by (or at least with the help of) Zababa.
+It seems to me that, if (as was probably the case) the plaque was commissioned at Kish, then it is indeed likely that it was commissioned by its ruler and originally named as the king of Kish, who (in local tradition) had been given this hallowed, god-given kingship by (or at least with the help of) Zababa.

 Steinkeller suggested (at p.
 143) that: